TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 <iframe src="https://www.googletagmanager.com/ns.html?id=GTM-T44RDC6" height="0" width="0" style="display:none;visibility:hidden"></iframe>.
 Skip to content Privacy Notice

-Notice: We have updated our Privacy Notice as of July 6, 2020 to provide you with more information about the features we offer that allow our customers to better control who they contact through our products and services.
+Notice: We have updated our Privacy Notice, as of August 14, 2020, to provide additional information to Users located in Brazil.
+Please read more here.
+We have also updated the addendum for California Users.
 Please read more here.

 Table of Contents